arapaima-uk/source.arapaima-uk.github.io/content/post/2018-02-27-hosting-multiple-reveal-js-presentations-github-pages.md

 There are a couple of things which I think are prerequisites, namely that this site [arapaima.uk](http://arapaima.uk) is [hosted on GitHub Pages]({{< ref "fixed/BlogSetup.md#github-setup" >}}), and has a [custom domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).

-Most of the [reveal.js](https://revealjs.com) slides for the public talks I've done, at least recently, are themselves hosted on Github, in individual repos such as [this one](https://github.com/arapaima-uk/slides-tsqlt-groupby) or [this one](https://github.com/arapaima-uk/database-cd-ssdt-vsts).
+Most of the [reveal.js](https://revealjs.com) slides[^*] for the public talks I've done, at least recently, are themselves hosted on Github, in individual repos such as [this one](https://github.com/arapaima-uk/slides-tsqlt-groupby) or [this one](https://github.com/arapaima-uk/database-cd-ssdt-vsts).

 ## Tags